 Dr. Milbert O. Brown, Jr. is a remarkable storyteller.
-During his three-decade career, he has captured the historical and cultural tapestry of communities, and people using his gifts as an artist, photojournalist and writer.
+During his three-decade career, he has captured the historical and cultural tapestry of communities, and people using his gifts as an artist, photojournalist, and writer.
 Brown has combined his talents in producing independent educational and creative projects as the principal consultant of Brown Media Consulting.

 One of his consulting contracts includes serving as the Editor of The Oracle Magazine, the official international membership publication for Omega Psi Phi Fraternity.
 Brown manages the editorial content from contributing writers, district directors of public relations, and photographers worldwide.

 Brown gained international reporting experience during his coverage of South Africa’s free election, and the inauguration of Nelson Mandela.
-Later, he was one of six U.S. journalists selected by a special National Association of Black Journalists (NABJ) and United Nations joint committee to cover Liberia's elections as a United Nations Overseas Reporting Fellow.
+Later, he was one of six U.S. journalists selected by a special United Nations committee to cover Liberia's elections as a 2005 United Nations Overseas Reporting Fellow.
 In 2015, Brown was also the recipient of an International Center For Journalists (ICFJ) Faculty Fellowship.
 As a fellow, Brown observed the online newsroom operations of BuzzFeed, ProPublica, and WNYC Radio, also producing multimedia projects in New York City.